-Students interested in earning credit during an internship are required to obtain a Registration and Agreement Form from Career Services.
+Students interested in earning credit during an internship are required to obtain a Registration and Agreement Form from Career Development Center.
 The Internship coordinator will facilitate the registration process, and if needed, help search for available opportunities.

 To learn more or schedule an appointment, please call Anderson Lee at 630-466-5708.